-It is commonly advised that reliability should be \geq .90 for making high-stakes decisions, and \geq .70 for general reporting/monitoring (Eijkenaar, 2013; Adams, 2010).
-Our tested reliability is consistently greater than .70 at the facility, public health region, and health plan levels, showing adequate to high reliability at these levels.
+It is commonly advised that reliability should be $\geq$ .90 for making high-stakes decisions, and $\geq$ .70 for general reporting/monitoring (Eijkenaar, 2013; Adams, 2010).
+Our tested reliability is greater than .70 at the facility and health plan levels and consistently greater than .90 at the public health region level for the 15-44 age group, showing adequate to high reliability.
 This was mostly driven by the large number of patients per unit at these levels.
+At the health plan level, the reliability was above .70 among 15-20 and 21-44 age groups for MAbut below .70 for WA HCA and LA Medicaid among these stratified age groups, likely due to the combination of low LARC provision rates and the limited variation of provision rates across health plans in these age groups in WA and LA.
+With only 5 health plans having very similar rates, the ability to distinguish among health plans by measure performance is limited.

 Iowa Medicaid data does not contain data on clinical service sites; large group billing providers (with eligible female patient volume of >75 per year) were used to represent group practices for these data.
 This minimum threshold was selected since the entire distribution of group billing providers is positively skewed, with a high number of small office practices (many seeing fewer than 10 eligible patients annually).
 As one would expect (and as shown in many prior studies), including very small practices makes estimates unstable and less reliable (falling below .70).
-However, with the minimum threshold of 75 eligible patients annually, reliability improves greatly, exceeding .90 in all cases.
+However, with the minimum threshold of 75 eligible patients annually, reliability improves greatly, exceeding .70 in all cases.
 Measure developers frequently recommend the minimum patient size approach for performance measurement when estimating at the facility or provider level (HEDIS, 2007; Safran, 2007) and our analysis suggests that a minimum of 75 patients yields sufficient reliability.

 Despite the challenges of recoding claims data to obtain contraceptive rates, having large and diverse datasets available made a positive impact on reliability.
+At the affiliate level, at some health centers, for benefit type, for region by benefit type, and for 2 of 3 age groups at the health plan level, we found reliabilities well above the commonly accepted .90 reliability threshold for reporting and decision-making.
+Of those that were below .90, only a few three were below .70, and two of those were due to having only one health center inside the affiliate.

-For the PPFA data both at the affiliate level and at the next level down (groups of health centers within affiliate), we found reliabilities well above the commonly accepted .90 reliability threshold for reporting and decision-making.
-This was largely driven by two factors.
-First, the data exhibited adequate variation in the rates of contraceptive use at both the affiliate and lower levels.
+High reliability was largely driven by two factors.
+First, the data exhibited adequate variation in the rates of LARC use at both the affiliate and lower levels.
 Second, the number of patients per unit at the affiliate level was mostly in the thousands, and at the lower levels, usually exceeded several hundred.
 For the IME data, the rates were much more uniform by region resulting in lower ICCs, but the volume of clients still enabled adequate reliability for distinguishing performance.
-When region was crossed by type of health plan or benefit the contraceptive rates were more variable among the units, so even given the smaller size of these analytic units the estimated reliabilities were higher.
+When region was crossed by type of benefit the contraceptive rates were more variable among the units, so even given the smaller size of these analytic units the estimated reliabilities were higher.